googlefonts/decovar/README.md

 The [documentation](documentation/) contains a description of the project and typographic contents of the repo.

-The [fonts](fonts/) folder of each version contains the FontName-Variations.ttf file, the Variations Font.
+The [fonts](fonts/) folder contains the DecovarAlpha-VF.ttf file, the variable font.

 The [sources](sources/) folder contains the fonts with axis data in their names, used to create the Variations Font.